 - Be sure to visit the Serre de la Madone Garden at Menton, as well as museums such as the Musée Municipal.

 If planning a picnic, head to the Market Hall open every day from 6 am till noon to find cheese, bread, wine and more.
 There is an antique market on Fridays and Saturdays there is a flea market in the parking lot next door.

 Cannes is known for its famous film festival, but you'll want to check out some of its other top attractions, like visiting the Iles de Lérins islands or the homage to the Man in the Iron Mask at the Museum of the Sea.

 - If you are not staying at one of the magnificent hotels, for a nominal cost, you can rent a lounge chair and umbrella on one of the private beaches belonging to the property.

 - Another small flower town, Grasse is known for its perfumes, soaps, and other scented products.
 For that reason, it could be perfect for a romantic afternoon away from the main stretch of the Côte.

 - St. Tropez is a popular French Riviera vacation spot made famous by Brigitte Bardot in the fifties and has been home to the "jet set" ever since.

 - Perhaps its most famous beach is Plage de Tahiti, a naturist beach where you can work on your all-over tans with beautiful people.

-- "Saint Trop'", as the locals call it, is home to many fancy hotels.
-If you're looking for a splurge, check out this list of hotels in St. Tropez is well worth the expenditure.
+- "Saint Trop',", as the locals call it, is home to many fancy hotels.
+If you're looking for a splurge, a stay at one of the stunning hotels in St. Tropez is well worth the expenditure.